 "One of the USB devices attached to this computer has malfunctioned, and Windows does not recognize it.
 For assistance in solving this problem, click this message."

-How to Fix USB Device Not Recognized in Windows 10/8/7/XP/Vista
+Video Tutorial: How to Fix USB Device Not Recognized

-It sounds like a piece of cake thing to do, but it works!
-For most of not recognizing USB gadgets, there is typically nothing wrong.
-A computer restart could solve it.
-This way is meant to reboot the motherboard, which has all of the computer hardware connected to, including the USB ports.
+This sounds like a piece of cake thing to do, but it works!
+For most unrecognized USB devices, there is typically nothing wrong.
+A simple computer restart could resolve the issue.
+This method reboots the motherboard, which has all of the computer hardware connected to, including the USB ports.
 Rebooting the motherboard usually helps solve the temporary insufficient power supply for outside devices.

 Step 1.
 Cut your computer power at its source, which is unplugging your computer from the wall outlet.

 Step 2.
-Leave the computer alone for a few minutes, and then replug it in the wall outlet for a restart.
+Leave the computer unplugged for a few minutes, and then plug it back into the wall outlet.

 Step 3.
-Now check if the computer is able to detect the USB device and assign a drive letter to it.
+Check if the computer detects the USB device and assigns it a drive letter.

-Is the computer's USB port working properly?
-You need to check the available USB ports one by one to see whether it is a computer hardware problem or a problem with the device itself.
+Is your computer's USB port not working properly?
+Check the available USB ports one by one and see whether it is a computer hardware problem or a problem with the device itself.
 If changing to another port solves the problem, then there is something wrong with the previous port.
-You can give up that broken port, or send your computer for repair.
+You can give up on that broken port, or send your computer for repair.

 Step 2.
-Expand "Universal Serial Bus Controllers" and you will see the item called "Generic USB Hub".
-Righ-click on the first Generic USB Hub and choose Properties.
+Expand "Universal Serial Bus Controllers", and you will see an item called "Generic USB Hub".
+Right-click on the first Generic USB Hub and choose "Properties".

 Step 4.
-When asked how do you want to search for driver software, there are two options.
+When asked how you want to search for driver software, there are two options.

 1. Search automatically for updated driver software

-This way is an automatic update by Windows.
-When it finished, all you need to do is to disconnect the USB device, restart the computer and reconnect it again.
+This way uses an automatic update by Windows.
+When this is finished, all you need to do is to disconnect the USB device, restart the computer, and reconnect the USB device again.
 Windows will install the latest driver for you.

 2. Browse my computer for driver software

-When you choose this option, you need to continue with the other pop up "let me pick from a list of device drivers on my computer."
+When you choose this option, you need to continue with the pop-up "let me pick from a list of device drivers on my computer."

-From the list, select Generic USB hub, which normally the only choice.
-Click "Next" and then Windows will install the driver for you.
+From the list, select Generic USB hub, which is normally the only choice.
+Click "Next", and then Windows will install the driver for you.

-- If updating the driver doesn't help solve the USB device problem, don't suspend though, try to update each Generic USB Hub until updated them all for once.
+- If updating the driver doesn't help solve the USB device problem, try to update each Generic USB Hub until you have updated all.

-In the same path to update the driver, you can also try to roll back to the previous driver before the error occurs.
+In the same path as updating the driver, roll back to the previous driver when the error didn't occur.
 Instead of selecting "Update Driver" in the "Driver" tab, choose "Roll Back Driver" this time.

 The changes made on the computer power and the device driver should take effect, and your USB device will no longer report issues.
-Otherwise, try the rest three methods one by one.
+If this is not the case, try the other three methods one by one.

 Fix 5.
 Change the USB Selective Suspend Settings